The Station: Uber’s new battles in the UK, Lucid Motors’ second life plans and Cruise acquires Voyage – TechCrunch

 Notable reads and other tidbits

-Lots. of. news.
+Lots of news.
 Let’s get to it.

 Autonomous vehicles and robotics

 Ford Motor announced plans to embed 100 of its researchers and engineers in a new $75 million robotics and mobility facility on the University of Michigan’s Ann Arbor campus.
-The arrangement will give Ford space to conduct robotics research and access to students — and vice versa — from the top floor of the four-floor, 134,000 square-foot building.
+The arrangement will give Ford space to conduct robotics research and access to students — and vice versa — from the top floor of the four-floor, 134,000-square-foot building.
 In addition to its fourth-floor lab, Ford will have access to a high-bay garage space to test autonomous vehicles.

 Shortly after the event wrapped up, TechCrunch hardware editor Brian Heater hopped on the phone with Ford’s Technical Expert Mario Santillo, who will help head up the expanded robotics efforts.
 Here’s what Santillo had to say.